specklesystems/speckle-automate-data-shield/README.md

 > **Best for:** Simple, predictable naming conventions.

 Remove parameters that start with a specific prefix.
 > Example: Want to remove everything starting with `secret_`?
-Just set that prefix and Data Shield does the rest.
+Just set that prefix, and Data Shield will do the rest.

 **Setup**:
 - Add your prefix (like `internal_`, `private_`, or `secret_`)